ycatsh/connor/README.md

 https://github.com/user-attachments/assets/b0d151c6-9a8b-4710-92e9-d410edc57b84

 ## Features
-Connor works locally on your computer using a pre-trained NLP model `sentence-transformers/paraphrase-MiniLM-L6-v2` to understand the meaning of the data and calculate the cosine similarity between files.
-The folders are appropriately named using topic modeling through the Latent Dirichlet Allocation (LDA) technique.
+Connor runs locally using the `sentence-transformers/paraphrase-MiniLM-L6-v2` model to analyze file content and organize them based on semantic similarity.
+It uses cosine similarity to group similar files and applies Latent Dirichlet Allocation (LDA) to name folders.

-The file names and contents are read, then cosine similarity is used to calculate the similarity between the content of every file with respect to every other file.
-Based on the condition that the similarity scores between the files are above the provided threshold, the files are grouped in key-value pairs into a dictionary where each category corresponds to a folder.

-Latent Dirichlet Allocation is then used to generate topic names for the contents in each folder, i.e., the categories in the dictionary.
-Folders are created using the most relevant topic names, and the corresponding files are then moved into their appropriate folders.

-For files such as images (image support will be added later), executables, binaries, etc. that cannot be read are organized into a ``_misc`` folder based on their file extensions.
+Unprocessable files (e.g., images, binaries) are sorted into a `_misc` folder based on their extensions.

 <br>

 ### File Organization Summary
-1. Organize files within a selected folder or manually uploaded files (uploading files is only supported for GUI).
+1. Organize files in a selected folder (or uploaded via GUI).
 2. Organize text-based files (`.docx`, `.txt`, `.pdf`, etc.) using NLP.
 3. Creates a separate folder named "Miscellaneous" for dissimilar or unprocessable files based on extension.
 4. Provide a summary (tree structure) of the organization process upon completion.